Tales of Symphonia: Story

 After curing Colette, Lloyd is held hostage by Yuan, who reveals Kratos to be Lloyd's father and demands that Kratos unseal the Summon Spirit Origin from himself.
 The Renegades, seeking to germinate the Great Seed, require a pact from Origin to wield the Eternal Sword.
 However, unsealing Origin would result in Kratos's death.
 The boy Mithos also reveals himself to be Yggdrasill, attacking Yuan and rejecting his former companions.
 The party realizes they can save the world if they defeat Mithos, unseal Origin and wield the Eternal Sword to merge the worlds and germinate the Great Seed.
 At Mithos' stronghold, Zelos allows Colette to be kidnapped in a genuine or feigned betrayal of the party (depending on the player's choices), and Mithos uses Colette's body to reawaken Martel.
 However, Martel rejects Mithos' actions and twisted vision, and before vanishing back into the Great Seed, she laments that the elves should never have left Derris-Kharlan.
 Mithos misinterprets this sentiment as a wish to leave the two worlds for Derris-Kharlan, but is seemingly killed by the party before carrying out his seizure of the Great Seed, and Genis keeps his Cruxis Crystal as a memento of his sole half-elven friend.

 Kratos reveals that he has been gathering materials to forge a ring that will allow Lloyd to use the Eternal Sword.
 Seeking atonement, he urges Lloyd to duel him and release Origin.
 In a symbolic struggle, Lloyd defeats Kratos and the seal is broken, but Yuan saves Kratos's life with a mana transfusion.
 After Lloyd forges a pact with Origin, Mithos' spirit, having survived within his Cruxis Crystal, emerges and possesses a member from the party before fleeing to Derris-Kharlan.
 Mithos attempts to take the Great Seed with him, but is foiled and killed by Lloyd.
 Using the Eternal Sword, Lloyd merges Sylvarant and Tethe'alla together and germinates the Great Seed, which sprouts into a seedling that will become the Giant Kharlan Tree.
-The Great Seed's spiritual incarnation, Martel, guides Lloyd toward protecting the Tree, and Lloyd proves his pact by christening the Tree with an unrevealed name.
+The Great Seed's spiritual incarnation, Mana, guides Lloyd toward protecting the Tree, and Lloyd proves his pact by christening the Tree with an unrevealed name.